Benchmarks

 - Token count — measured per tokenizer; primary results use

-- Round-trip fidelity — whether the format preserves data through a conversion cycle
+- Round-trip fidelity — whether structure, values, and types survive a conversion cycle.

 Status

 Methodology is defined.
 A reproducible benchmark suite is available in the sdif-benchmarks repository.
-Results from that suite reflect the example corpus described in the Methodology page.
+The suite writes per-track evidence under results/<track>/ and a unified index under results/index.*.
+Results reflect the canonical golden corpus described in the Methodology page.

 Limitations